 You have the ability to add new contacts to your phone’s address book or new events to your calendar via the create option on the menu.

 You can also backup all the data on your phone from the backup menu.
-Wammu is a powerful tool which can help you to extend the capabilities of your phone via your computer.
+Wammu is a powerful tool that can help you to extend the capabilities of your phone via your computer.

 BitPim is similar to Wammu, however, it’s limited to CDMA phones.
 BitPim can manage messages, call history, contacts, calendar, MMS messages, videos, photos, playlists, and ringtones.
 There is also a T9 editor.